-Resume On Ring [Disabled]
+Power On By RTC Alarm [Disabled]

-Allows you to enable or disable RI to generate a wake event.
+Allows you to enable or disable RTC to generate a wake event.
+When this item is set to Enabled, the items RTC Alarm Date, RTC Alarm Hour, RTC Alarm Minute, and RTC Alarm Second appear with set values.
 Configuration options: [Disabled] [Enabled]